nitro-marky/Iress-Code-Robot-Test/README.md

 This guide explains how to test the Toy Robot simulator using the provided test files and interactive mode.
 This has been written in C# .NET 8.0

+Ideally download as a zip as the file structure will remain as planned.<br>

 ### Requirements
 ## .Net SDK